 Now, do you really want this job?

-Then SHOW IT!!!
+Then make sure you show it!
 Employers are looking for nothing less than passion!
 If you cannot convince the employer that you will be as passionate as they are, they won't place excessive trust in your long-term loyalty and staying power.

-4. VAGUE and DISHONEST ANSWERS are common practice in an interview situation, and employers know it …
+Vague and Dishonest are common practice in an interview situation, and employers know it…

 Employers can see right through coined and dishonest answers.
 So by all means, keep the conversation positive and constructive and don’t dwell on past failures or negative circumstances.
 Just follow these rules and you'll find it hard to fail a job interview: